sdercolin/fecipher-vit-manual-en/action.md

 4. Check your Bonds(double click on the Bonds / right click on the Bonds to use menu / "Action" → "Check Areas" → "Check Bond" in the menu bar): Check your Bonds in a list.
 Your opponent won't see this aciton.

+5. Check a pile of cards(right click on the pile to use menu): Select the option with its name and Lv to check this pile in a list.

+6. Check the Orb card(right cilck on the orb card to use menu): the orb card will flip for you to check ,your opponent won't see it.
+Any action will reset the orb card.

+7. Check the top of a plurality of cards(right click to use menu): confirm the number you want to check and you will see it in a list.Your opponent won't see the list but will see this action.

 ### Others

 1. Reveal top card of Deck(right click on the deck to use menu): Reveal the top card of your deck.
+Any other action will reset the card.

-2. Reveal a hand(right click on the hand to use menu): Reveal the hand card you choose.

-3. Reveal hands(right click on your hand area's blank to use menu): Reveal all your hand cards.
+2. Reveal a hand/hands(right click on the hand to use menu/right click on your hand area's blank to use menu): Reveal the hand card you choose/Reveal all your hand cards.

-4. Shuffle the deck(right click on the deck to use menu / "Action" → "Deck Action" →  "Shuffle Deck" in the menu bar / Ctrl+F): Shuffle your deck.
+3. Shuffle the deck(right click on the deck to use menu / "Action" → "Deck Action" →  "Shuffle Deck" in the menu bar / Ctrl+F): Shuffle your deck.

-5. Export reports("Game" → "Reports" → "Export reports" in the menu bar): Export reports in the format of txt.
+4. Export reports("Game" → "Reports" → "Export reports" in the menu bar): Export reports in the format of txt.

-6. Connect again(click on "Game" → "Connection" in the menu bar): If the link breaks down during a match, you may use this function to connect again.
+5. Connect again(click on "Game" → "Connection" in the menu bar): If the link breaks down during a match, you may use this function to connect again.
 Don't close this program directly or you will lose your game progress.